manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- end -->

 ##### I want higher performance of a percolate query
-Percolate queries were made with high throughput and big data volume in mind, so there are few things how you can optimize your performance in case you are looking for lower latency and higher throughput.
+Percolate queries are designed with high throughput and large data volumes in mind.
+To optimize performance for lower latency and higher throughput, consider the following.

-There are two modes of distribution of a percolate table and how a percolate query can work against it:
+There are two modes of distribution for a percolate table and how a percolate query can work against it:

-* **Sparsed.
-Default.** When it is good: too many documents, PQ tables are mirrored.
-The batch of documents you pass will be split into parts according to the number of agents, so each of the nodes will receive and process only a part of the documents from your request.
-It will be beneficial when your set of documents is quite big, but the set of queries stored in the pq table is quite small.
-Assuming that all the hosts are mirrors Manticore will split your set of documents and distribute the chunks among the mirrors.
-Once the agents are done with the queries it will collect and merge all the results and return final query set as if it comes from one solid table.
-You can use [replication](../References.md#Replication) to help the process.
+* **Sparse (default).** Ideal for: many documents, mirrored PQ tables.
+When your document set is large but the set of queries stored in the PQ table is small, the sparse mode is beneficial.
+In this mode, the batch of documents you pass will be divided among the number of agents, so each node processes only a portion of the documents from your request.
+Manticore splits your document set and distributes chunks among the mirrors.
+Once the agents have finished processing the queries, Manticore collects and merges the results, returning a final query set as if it came from a single table.
+Use [replication](../References.md#Replication) to assist the process.
-* **Sharded**.
-When it is good: too many PQ rules, the rules are split among PQ tables.
-The whole documents set will be broad-casted to all tables of the distributed PQ table without any initial documents split.
-It is beneficial when you push relatively small set of documents, but the number of stored queries is huge.
-So in this case it is more appropriate to store just part of PQ rules on each node and then merge the results returned from the nodes that process one and the same set of documents against different sets of PQ rules.
-This mode has to be explicitly set since first of all it implies multiplication of network payload and secondly it expects tables with different PQ which [replication](../References.md#Replication) cannot do out of the box.
+* **Sharded.** Ideal for: many PQ rules, rules split among PQ tables.
+In this mode, the entire document set is broadcast to all tables of the distributed PQ table without initially splitting the documents.
+This is beneficial when pushing a relatively small set of documents, but the number of stored queries is large.
+In this case, it's more appropriate to store only a portion of PQ rules on each node and then merge the results returned from the nodes that process the same set of documents against different sets of PQ rules.
+This mode must be explicitly set, as it implies an increase in network payload and expects tables with different PQs, which [replication](../References.md#Replication) cannot do out-of-the-box.

-Let's assume you have table `pq_d2` which is defined as:
+Assume you have table `pq_d2` defined as:

 ``` ini
 table pq_d2